 Students interested in pursuing a major in gender, sexuality, and women’s studies (GSW) are encouraged to start with GSW 105 and other foundation courses during their freshman and sophomore years, as well as gender, sexuality, and women’s studies courses cross-listed with other departments.

 We offer two BA majors in gender, sexuality, and women’s studies: one in the humanities (H), and one in the social sciences (SS).
 To complete a major, a student must take ten courses (40 credits) in gender, sexuality, and women’s studies.
+Students may use up to 3 courses taken abroad to complete their GSW major.

 To complete a major, students must fulfill the following requirements: